starship/starship/docs/pt-BR/config/README.md

 ## Zig

-Por padrão o módulo `zig` exibe a versão atual instalada do [Zig](https://ziglang.org/).
-O módulo vai exibir se algumas das condições a seguir for atendida:
+By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
+O módulo será mostrado se alguma das seguintes condições for atendida:

-- O diretório atual contém arquivo com a extensão `.zig`
+- The current directory contains a `.zig` file

 ### Opções